Bella Thorne Reveals She Was Sexually Abused As A Child, Tells Fans To ‘Stay Strong’ In Tearful #TimesUp Video

-Bella Thorne admitted to being sexually abused throughout her childhood and urged those who had similar experience to “stay strong” in a tearful video clip she created after receiving overwhelming support from her fans for her brave confession and support for the Time’s Up campaign.
+Bella Thorne admitted to being sexually abused throughout her childhood and urged those who had a similar experience to “stay strong” in a tearful video clip she created after receiving overwhelming support from her fans for her brave confession and support for the Time’s Up campaign.

-In one of most recent Instagram posts, the 20-year-old Disney alum confessed to being molested as a child and used it to show her support for the Time’s Up campaign.
+In one of her most recent Instagram posts, the 20-year-old Disney alum confessed to being molested as a child and used it to show her support for the Time’s Up campaign.

 “I was sexually abused and physically growing up from the day I can remember till I was 14,” she shared to her nearly 17 million Instagram followers.